migros/fotoobo/docs/source/usage/inventory.rst

 The entry for each device begins with its name which can be used in the **fotoobo** cli to access it.

-Beneath the simple device information it may also contain global configuration fer every type of device.
+Beneath the simple device information it may also contain global configuration for every type of device.
 The section which holds the global configuration is named ``globals`` so make sure you haven't any device with the same name.